wagtail/Willow/docs/guide/extend.rst

             return cls(image)

-The image class then then be registered by calling :meth:`Registry.register_image_class`:
+The image class can then be registered by calling :meth:`Registry.register_image_class`:

 .. code-block:: python